LeanerCloud/savings-estimator/README.md

 In addition, AutoSpotting also prioritizes for lower cost instances from newer generations and implements a reliable failover to on-demand instances when running out of Spot capacity.

-In most situations AutoSpotting doesn't require any configuration changes to your AutoScaling Groups, but uses the existing launch template or launch configuration.`,
+In most situations AutoSpotting doesn't require any configuration changes to your AutoScaling Groups, but uses the existing launch template or launch configuration.

 For more details about AutoSpotting, see [LeanerCloud.com](LeanerCloud.com).